 Lack of connectivity has negative impacts

 There is a clear correlation between supply chain performance and the maturity level of B2B integrations.
-The better an enterprise is connected, the better they will be able to cooperate with their business network in real-time to streamline their operating processes.
+The better an enterprise is connected, the better it will be able to cooperate with its business network in real-time to streamline its operating processes.

 In this blog, we are identifying the business drivers of why supply chains need to become truly digital and connected and how business-to-business integrations sustain the transformation.